 I packed light with my clothes and everything but food in a backpack.
 I had a separate tote for food.

 I hit the road around 7am.
-There was a little rain along the way but I didn’t run into much weather.
-I was able to drive 19 hours straight and I made it to my parents’ house at 2am.
+There was a little rain along the way but I didn't run into much weather.
+I was able to drive 19 hours straight and drive it straight through.
+I made it to my parents' house at 2am.
 This was the first time I was able to do this driving up to Wisconsin.

 In the morning I could hear sniffing under my door.
 Jordy was all excited to see me.
 When my mom opened the door, Jordy jumped on the bed and then laid down.